moneroexamples/memory-pool/README.md

 // bits and peaces here and there.
 One of them is
 // tx_blob in cryptonote::tx_info structure
 // thus I check if I run my version, or just
-// generic one like most ppl will.
+// generic one
 DEFINE_MEMBER_CHECKER(tx_blob);

+// define getter to get tx_blob, i.e., get_tx_blob function
+// as string if exists. the getter return empty string if
+// tx_blob does not exist
+DEFINE_MEMBER_GETTER(tx_blob, string);

 int main(int ac, const char* av[]) {